MicrosoftDocs/fabric-docs/docs/data-factory/lookup-activity.md

 ## Add a lookup activity to a pipeline with UI

-To use a Lookup activity for in a pipeline, complete the following steps:
+To use a Lookup activity in a pipeline, complete the following steps:

 ### General settings

 1. Create a new pipeline in your workspace.
-1. Search for Lookup in the pipeline Activities pane, and select it to add it to the pipeline canvas.
+1. Search for Lookup in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.

    :::image type="content" source="media/lookup-activity/add-lookup-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and Lookup activity highlighted.":::